mit-rss/intro_to_linux/README.md

 ### Question 2: Installing and Controlling Programs
 One of the awesome features of UNIX-based operating systems is how simple it is to install programs through the terminal.
 For this question, use [apt](https://help.ubuntu.com/lts/serverguide/apt.html.en).

 2a.
-Install a program called `inxi`.
+Install a program called `inxi`
 2b.
-Open up documentation for `inxi` in the terminal to see what it does.
-[Hint](https://en.wikipedia.org/wiki/Man_page)
-2c.
-Use `inxi` to show information about your Audio/sound card
+Show output control options for `inxi` in the terminal to see what it does 2c.
+Use `inxi` to show information about your hardware disk info.
 2d.
 Uninstall `inxi`
 2e.
 Update the list of available Debian packages
 2f.
 Upgrade all existing packages

 ### Question 3: ssh